1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Oregon residents for at least one year, age 18+, not enrolled in a degree-bearing creative program, and who have not received this fellowship or an Oregon Arts Commission Fellowship within the prior five years.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Oregon residents for at least one year, age 18+, not enrolled in a degree-bearing creative program, and who have not received this fellowship or an Oregon Arts Commission Fellowship within the prior five years.
+Confirm the full requirements in the official notice before applying.